sinch/ios-proximity-tutorial/readme.md

 	  @end
 ```

-Now we must use the viewDidLoad method to allocated the memory and initiate the object so it’s ready for use, if we don’t then we won’t have many friends sticking around.
+Now we must use the viewDidLoad method to allocate the memory and initialise the object so it’s ready for use, if we don’t then we won’t have many friends sticking around.
 The best place to do this is in the viewDidLoad method.

 ```objective-c